In the introduction part, the student discusses common positive and negative personality traits they or people close to them possess.

 Wrap-up: the best/worst friend

-Using all personality adjectives they learned in class, they try to define a perfect friend as well as the worst kind of a friend.
+Using all the personality adjectives they learned in class, the student tries to define a perfect friend as well as the worst kind of a friend.